Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 In this section, we elaborate on various TL approaches and organize them into different sub-topics, mostly by answering the question of \textit{``what knowledge is transferred"}.
-For each type of TL approach, we investigate them by following the other criteria mentioned in Section~\ref{sec:evaluation}.
-We start with the \textit{Reward Shaping} approach (Section \ref{sec:rs}), which is generally applicable to different RL algorithms while requiring minimal changes to the underline RL framework, and overlaps with the other TL approaches discussed in this chapter.
-We also provide an overview of different TL approaches discussed in this survey in Figure~\ref{fig:TL-framework}.
+For each type of TL approach, we analyze them by following the other criteria mentioned in Section~\ref{sec:evaluation} and \judycom{and summarize the key evaluation metrics that are applicable to the discussed work.} Figure~\ref{fig:TL-framework} presents an overview of different TL approaches discussed in this survey.